“He's got one trick to last a lifetime, but that's all a pony needs."-- Paul Simon

 The Gospel Story and the Church

 A pilgrim differs from a hermit.
 The hermit isolates, while the pilgrim triangulates.
-The pilgrim heads to a fixed point—namely Jesus—and finds along the way more pilgrims.
+The pilgrim heads to a fixed point -- Jesus -- and finds along the way other pilgrims.
 They come from different places, but join their journeys because they have a common destination.
-The Church is the gathering of broken people who have encountered Jesus and are journeying together with him towards home.
+The Church is the gathering of broken people who have encountered Jesus and are journeying together with Him towards home.